bencornelis/pizza-builder/README.md

 - users can add and delete pizzas from a shopping cart and see the total cost update
 - users can view details for previously added pizzas

+Note: I made a small commit after the deadline - just added a css property position:absolute to the pizza detail popups to make them stop pushing the neighboring pizza down.
+I would have branched, but I think it'll make it easier to review.

 ## Usage

 To use the app, open pizza.html in your browser.
 Choose some toppings and add